-Your bank will verify your information.
-You may need to provide additional verification which can mean phoning your bank.
+Like on the iPhone, your bank will verify your information.
+You may need to provide additional verification again.
 You'll receive a notification on your Apple Watch that your card is ready for Apple Pay.

 How to use Apple Pay with Watch

-Apple iPhone apps can also integrate with Apple Pay, meaning you will be able to select Apple Pay at checkout when ordering anything from an app.
-You also still need to place your finger on Touch ID when paying (or use Face ID).
+Apple iPhone apps also work with Apple Pay, meaning you will be able to select Apple Pay at checkout when ordering anything from an app.
+You also still need to place your finger on Touch ID, or use Face ID, when paying.

-You can also use Apple Pay on the Mac via the web.
+You can also use Apple Pay via the Safari browser.
 You can either use Touch ID if you have a MacBook Pro with Touch Bar or pay via your iOS device.